Vol. I, No. 1 · San Francisco

 What we keep, and what we don’t.

-mailconnect is a thin bridge between your Poke account and your Fastmail mailbox.
+mailconnect is a thin bridge between your AI client and your Fastmail mailbox.
 It sits between two systems you already trust, and our entire job is to be uninteresting in the middle.
 This notice explains, in concrete terms, what that looks like in practice.

 What this service does

 mailconnect is operated as a Cloudflare Worker reachable at https://api.mailconnect.app.
-It speaks two protocols at once: it acts as the OAuth authorization server that Poke connects to over MCP, and it acts as an OAuth client of Fastmail, exchanging access and refresh tokens with Fastmail’s endpoints.
-When Poke calls one of the live tools, mailconnect uses the encrypted Fastmail tokens for that grant to make a JMAP request — currently a session lookup or a mailbox listing — and returns the result.
-That is the entire scope of the service today.
+It speaks two protocols at once: it acts as an OAuth 2.0 authorization server that your AI client connects to, and it acts as a registered third-party OAuth application of Fastmail, exchanging access and refresh tokens with Fastmail’s endpoints.
+When your client calls one of the live tools, mailconnect uses the encrypted Fastmail tokens for that grant to make a JMAP request and returns the result. mailconnect also exposes a small settings page that lets you enable or disable state-changing capability groups per connected client.

 What we collect